rdhaliwal/shiny-invention/README.md

  - run `yarn build`

 ## Run:
- - run `yarn dev`
+ - run `yarn start`
- - Open `localhost:3000/dist/index.html` in your browser of choice
+ - Open `localhost:3000/app` in your browser of choice
- - run `yarn watch` in another terminal window if you want webpack to watch and automatically rerun on change

 ### Running in production:
  - run `yarn compile` to build the minified/optimized assets
  - run `yarn start`, with `NODE_ENV=production` set as an environment variable
+   - or pass it in as an argument: `yarn start -- NODE_ENV=production`

 ## Test